 Why is Exviera approved?

 Regarding its safety, although there were some cases of raised liver enzymes in patients treated with Exviera in combination with Viekirax and ribavirin, side effects seen with this combination were generally well tolerated.
-The Committee therefore concluded that the benefits of Exviera outweigh its risks and recommended that it be approved for use in the EU.
+The Agency therefore concluded that the benefits of Exviera outweigh its risks and recommended that it be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Exviera?